 - God Hand: An over-the-top hand-to-hand brawler that lets players assign techniques to three attacking buttons in lieu of weapons.
 This was the last game made by Clover Studio before shutting down, though many of the design team migrated over to PlatinumGames afterward.

-- God of War: A hack-and-slash series featuring chained swords, grapples, and magic as its combat components, and perhaps the genre's most basic example.
-God of War features easy-to-learn combat, a few token combo setups, and a simple scoring system that rewards extended combos at certain lengths.
-While significantly easier than other classics in the genre like Devil May Cry, the series' accessibility makes it a good choice for casual players trying out stylish action for the first time.
+- God of War: A hack-and-slash series featuring chained swords, grapples, and magic as its combat components.
+God of War features easy-to-learn combat, various setups for combos and loops, and a simple scoring system that rewards extended combos at certain lengths.
+While not as overtly technical as other classics in the genre like Devil May Cry, the low execution barrier, and simplicity make it a good choice for newer players.
 However, to those that are willing to dig deeper, there is significantly more to the combat than many assume there is.
-This video from God of War III shows off some of the possibilities of the combat system.
+This video from God of War III shows off some possibilities of the combat system.

 - Kingdom Hearts III is this, especially compared to previous titles, the combat is fast paced with a great variety of foes to fight, but an even greater amount of ways to take them down, including normal combos, magic, summons, rides, Keyblade transformations, Super Modes, and more, all of which is at the control of the player and can be unleashed, many times simultaneously for even greater combos.
 The Re Mind D Lc (As well as the free update that proceeds it) adds in brand new combo modifiers for Base Sora that take this even further, and the update also increased the overall combat speed of Sora himself.

 - Kingdom Hearts II, especially the final mix version, is also this to a lesser extent, with a distinct amount of combo modifiers, fast paced gameplay, various drive form transformations for new combos and abilities, that can be activated even mid combo, and more.